datalakehouse/docs/docs/products/postgresql/concepts/pg-backups.rst

 PostgreSQL backups
 ==================

-DLH for PostgreSQL databases are automatically backed up, with **full backups** made daily, and **write-ahead logs (WAL)** copied at 5 minute intervals, or for every new file generated.
-All backups are encrypted using ``pghoard``, an open source tool developed and maintained by DLH, that you can find `on GitHub <https://github.com/DLH/pghoard>`_.
+datalakehouse for PostgreSQL databases are automatically backed up, with **full backups** made daily, and **write-ahead logs (WAL)** copied at 5 minute intervals, or for every new file generated.
+All backups are encrypted using ``pghoard``, an open source tool developed and maintained by datalakehouse, that you can find `on GitHub <https://github.com/datalakehouse/pghoard>`_.

 The time of day when the daily backups are made is initially randomly selected, but can be customised by setting the ``backup_hour`` and ``backup_minute`` advanced parameters, see :doc:`../reference/list-of-advanced-params`.